athertahir/deep-learning-time-series-forecasting/chapter_15/Lab13.md

 ```

-configurations on the airline passengers dataset.

 Running the example, we can see that only eight distinct configurations
 are evaluated.
 We
 can see that a configuration of[12, 64, 5, 100, 1, 12]achieved an RMSE
 of 18.89, which
 is skillful as compared to a naive forecast model that achieved 50.70.
-We can unpack this
+We can unpack this configuration as:

-configuration as:

 - ninput: 12